Denis Walsh (dual player): Minor and under-21

 Walsh first came to prominence on the inter-county scene as a footballer at underage levels for Cork.
-He won a Munster medal at minor level in 1983 following a 1–11 to 1–15 defeat of Tipperary.
+He won a Munster MFC medal in 1983 following a 1–11 to 1–15 defeat of Tipperary.
 Walsh, however, didn't play in the subsequent All-Ireland final, a game which saw Derry emerge victorious by just two points.

-Walsh later joined the Cork under-21 team where he enjoyed much more success.
-1985 saw him add a Munster medal to his collection in this grade following an eleven-point trouncing of Clare in the provincial final.
-The subsequent All-Ireland final saw Walsh play at corner-back against Derry.
+Walsh later joined the Cork under-21 team.
+1985 saw him add a Munster U21FC medal to his collection following an eleven-point trouncing of Clare in the provincial final.
+The subsequent All-Ireland U21FC final saw Walsh play at corner-back against Derry.
 'The Rebels' avenged their defeat at minor level two years previously by beating Derry by 0–14 to 1–18.
 It was Walsh's first All-Ireland winners' medal in the under-21 grade.

-In 1986 the Cork under-21 footballers continued their provincial dominance.
-A narrow 0–8 to 0–7 win over Tipperary gave Walsh his second Munster winners' medal at under-21 level.
-He later played in a second successive All-Ireland final with Offaly providing the opposition.
+In 1986, the Cork under-21 footballers continued their provincial dominance.
+A narrow 0–8 to 0–7 win over Tipperary gave Walsh his second Munster U21FC winners' medal.
+He later played in a second successive All-Ireland U21FC final with Offaly providing the opposition.
 The game was a one-sided affair as the Cork team were the easy winners on a score line of 3–16 to 0–12.
-It was Walsh's second consecutive All-Ireland under-21 medal and his last outing in that grade.
+It was Walsh's second consecutive All-Ireland U21FC medal, and his last outing in that grade.